praveenkumar-ramachandran/csw-json-xml-converter/README.md

  - The Repo is cloned from Github.
  - The Jar file for this Repo will be created using Gradle.

-To execute `Install`, use below command.
+To execute the script in `Install` mode, use below command.

 	./csw-json-xml-converter.sh install